 Facts About MEND and Poverty

-- MEND serves as many as 38,000 individuals per month.
+- MEND serves an average of 37,000 individuals per month.

 - 75% of MEND clients live on $10,000 or less per year.

-- Nearly half of MEND’s clients reside in Pacoima.
+- 33% of MEND’s clients reside in Pacoima.
 The rest are from nearby cities such as Sylmar and San Fernando.

 - The 2010 Census Bureau reported that over 43 million Americans live below poverty level.
 Source

 - In 2010, the national poverty rate was over 15.1%.

 - In 2010, the national poverty rate for Latinos was 26.6%.